sbu-416-24sp/orcanet-go/peer/README.md

 ```

 This will start up the peer node.
 You should see output in the terminal.
-You will need to enter in <i>three<i> numbers into the terminal before the peer node is fully running.
+You will need to enter in <i>three</i> numbers into the terminal before the peer node is fully running.
 These three numbers will be the port numbers used by the peer node to connect with various services.
 There is no agrred upon port number, but currently, these three ports can be the official

 ## CLI interface